Douglas Honnold

 Douglas Honnold (August 17, 1901 – March 14, 1974) was an award-winning Canadian-born American architect.
 He designed many residential properties and commercial buildings in Los Angeles, California.
 He won an Honor Award from the Southern California Chapter of the American Institute of Architects in January 1947 for his design of the Embassy Shop in Beverly Hills alongside architect John Lautner.
-He turned down the offer to design the famous McDonald's golden arches.
+He turned down the offer to design the famous Golden Arches of fast-food restaurant chain McDonald's.

 Early life

 Douglas Honnold was born on August 17, 1901, in Montreal, Canada.
 He attended Cornell University in 1920–1921, and the University of California, Berkeley in 1922–1923.

 Career

 Honnold designed the Dolores del Río House at 757 Kingman Avenue in Pacific Palisades, Los Angeles for Mexican actress Dolores del Río and Irish production designer Cedric Gibbons in 1929.
 He also designed the Samuel Goldwyn Estate in Beverly Hills, California, in 1934.
 Additionally, he designed the Stars' Dressing Room Building and Stage 8 at the studios of Twentieth Century Fox, and the Westwood Music Center in Westwood.
 He also designed the Westminster Gardens Project in Duarte, California.

 With Arthur W. Hawes and George Vernon Russell, he designed the Hollywood Reporter Building on Sunset Boulevard in 1937.
 A decade earlier, circa 1927, he had designed the Alexander Kiam House in Los Angeles with Russell.